-To set the parking brake:

-Hold the regular brake pedal down with your right foot.
+To set the parking brake, hold the regular brake pedal down with your right foot.
 Push down the parking brake pedal with your left foot.
 If the ignition is on, the brake system warning light will come on.

-When you move out of "P" (Park) or "N" (Neutral), if your engine is running, your parking brake should go off.
+When you shift out of PARK (P) or NEUTRAL (N), if your engine is running, your parking brake should release.
 If it doesn't, you have a parking brake problem and should have it fixed.
 In the meantime, you can still release your parking brake.

-Just pull on the manual release lever, as shown.
+Just pull on the manual release lever. as shown.